Skip to Content

 Maybe separating from your spouse was your idea.
 Maybe not.

 This post contains affiliate links.
-I earn a commission at no additional charge to you if you make a purchase using my links.
-Click here to see my full disclosure policy.
+I will earn a commission at no additional charge to you if you make a purchase using my links.
+Click here to see my full disclosure policy

 So you've separated from your spouse?
 Now what?

 First, take a deep breath.
-Sounds silly but you can do this.
-If you can continually focus on what’s my next step...the steps will come easier.
+Sounds silly, but you can do this.
+If you can continually focus on "what's my next step", the steps will come more easily.
 Not easy, but that one foot in front of the other is the only way forward.

 The old joke..."How do you eat an elephant?"
 One bite at a time.
 Big steps and small ones are all the same, one at a time.